How Can I Help My Struggling Readers?

 Start by giving kids an overall introduction to comprehension strategies, then get them to use the techniques one at a time until they are using a small repertoire of strategies consistently.
 For example, a teacher might teach prediction until her students are using it on their own, and then add mental imagery to the mix, with students practicing using prediction and imagery in coordination until they are comfortable doing it habitually.
 Then, the teacher might add summarization as a strategy, continuing to add strategies over the course of the school year until students are using prediction, imagery, connecting to prior knowledge, questioning, seeking clarification, and summarization all at the same time.

-The Learning and Academic Research Center (LARC) has developed a five-page document providing succinct guidelines on how to use comprehension-strategies instruction.
 In the best of all possible worlds, comprehension-strategies instruction starts in kindergarten and first grade.
 If that happens, students may never develop the idea that reading is just saying the words, but rather, they'll appreciate that reading is about understanding meaning.